coredns/policy/README.md

 ## Examples

 ### Client IP ACL
-This example shows how to use *firewall* to create a basic client IP based ACL.
+This example shows how to use *firewall* to create a basic client IP address-based ACL.
 Here `10.120.1.11` is expressly REFUSED.
 Other clients in `10.120.0.0/24` and `10.120.1.0/24` are allowed.
 All other clients are not responded to.

 ~~~ corefile